ComLarsic/project_highground/README.md

 # project_highground
-The repository for the game called highground
+The repository for the game Highground